fraserwat/newsround/README.md

 EMAIL_TO=youremail@gmail.com
 ```

 Give it a quick test run, to make sure everything works ok.
+The dotenv loader at the start of `main()` assumes that you have saved this in the project root (i.e. `/newsround/.env`).

 `./target/release/newsround`